-• The search took place between the Summer of 2008 through February 2009 and covered all 56 states and territories (referred to as "States" from this point on) within the United States.

-• The search took place over the Internet looking at the Emergency Medical Services (EMS) Office or Bureau within each state.
+- -The search took place between the Summer of 2008 through February 2009 and covered all 56 states and territories (referred to as "States" from this point on) within the United States. - -The web search reviewed the Emergency Medical Services (EMS) Office or Bureau within each state.
 The purpose was to find a specific hyperlink, pdf, or other link that led to the appropriate statues or rules that covered EMS within the State.
-When no such link was found, a general search beginning with the state's general website was performed.

-• Once the appropriate statue or regulation site was found, each electronic document was searched for the key words of "safety" or "quality".
+When no such link was found, a general search beginning with the state's general website was performed. - The next step was to search of each electronic statute or rules document for the key words of "safety" or "quality."
 In the matter pertaining to patient safety, the consistent message from across the country is that most States do not have any statutes or regulations specifically regarding the safety of patients as part of their EMS rules and regulations.
 Those states having provisions for safety measures mainly deal with vehicle safety including the wearing of seatbelts.
-Other noted items were:

-- No states had any rules pertaining to the administration of medication or the application of procedures (intubation).
-Note: there were some states that discussed body substance isolation as a "procedure". - One state (Pennsylvania) had mentioned an injury prevention program, but this matter pertained to the community and not the EMS agencies themselves.
+Other noted items were: - -No states had any rules pertaining to the administration of medication or the application of procedures (intubation).
+Note: there were some states that discussed body substance isolation as a "procedure".

-One may assume that a sound quality management system includes both patient and provider safety as a key objective.
-However, while general statements such as these made within the EMS rules, the specificity of actual patient safety is left in a grey area.
+A sound quality management system includes both patient and provider safety as a key objective.
+However, while general statements such as these made within the EMS rules, the specificity of actual patient safety is unclear.
+Across the nation there are currently no clear rules or statutes addressing patient safety improvement activities and expectations in EMS.
+Development of draft legislative language for state rules and regulations may be a first step in defining clear guidance at the state level.